 Prostate cancer is cancer of the prostate gland.
 It is the second-leading cause of cancer death for men in the United States.
+About 1 in 7 men will be diagnosed with it in their lifetime.
 About 1 in 35 men will die from it.
 Growths in the prostate can be benign (not cancer) or malignant (cancer).

 Benign growths (such as benign prostatic hypertrophy):

 - Don't invade the tissues around them